carlottamarianna/lexphon/README.md

 on phoneme identification as predicted by the interactive activation model TRACE.
 These results taken together point to strong limitations in the way in which lexical information can affect the perception of unambiguous speech.

+**PROCEDURE (inspired by Frauenfelder, Segui, Dijkstra 1990)**

+Subjects are told they would hear lists of words and nonwords and are asked to make a speeded detection response (clicking the spacebar) to the target phoneme (/p/), which could occur at the **onset** of the word, not at onset but **before its uniqueness point** ,**after its uniqueness point** but not at offset, or at **offset**.
+The target phoneme is specified  both auditorily and visually in the instructions.

+By _uniqueness point_ the authors mean the point at which a word's initial sequence of phonemes is shared by no other word in a phonetic dictionary.